-9. Capital Management
+10. Capital Management

-The Fund's capital is its net assets attributable to holders of redeemable units.
+The Fund's capital is its total equity.
 The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for unitholders, maximize unitholder value and maintain financial strength.
 The Fund manages and adjusts its capital in response to general economic conditions, the risk characteristics of the underlying assets and working capital requirements.
+Generally speaking, the Fund will reduce leverage when investments are likely to decrease in value and will increase leverage when investment appreciation is anticipated.
+In order to maintain or adjust its capital structure, the Fund may borrow or repay debt under its credit facility or undertake other activities deemed appropriate under the specific circumstances.

-The Fund is not subject to any externally imposed capital requirements.
+The Fund is not subject to externally imposed capital requirements.
+However, the Fund is subject to bank covenants in respect of leverage and is in compliance with these covenants in both 2024 and 2023.
 The Fund's overall strategy with respect to capital risk management remains unchanged from the year ended December 31, 2023.

-10. Loss Carryforwards
+11. Loss Carryforwards

-At December 31, 2024, the Fund had capital losses of \$115,810 (December 31, 2023 - \$115,810) and no non-capital losses (December 31, 2023 - \$nil) available for carryforward for tax purposes.
+At December 31, 2024, the Fund had capital losses of \$1,922,424 (December 31, 2023 - \$3,174,837) and had no non-capital losses (December 31, 2023 - \$803,962) available for carry forward for tax purposes.
 The capital losses can be carried forward indefinitely.

-11. Distributions
+12. Distributions

 The Fund pays monthly distributions to unitholders in accordance with its investment objectives.
-Effective December 29, 2017, distributions of the Fund, at the discretion of the unitholder, are reinvested in additional units of the Fund under the Distribution Reinvestment Plan, without sales charge.
-For the year ended December 31, 2024, distributions amounted to \$0.60 per unit (December 31, 2023 - \$0.60).
+Distributions of the Fund, at the discretion of the unitholder, are reinvested in additional units of the Fund under the Distribution Reinvestment Plan, without sales charge.
+For the year ended December 31, 2024, distributions amounted to \$0.40 (December 31, 2023 - \$0.40) per unit.